ocaml/ocaml.org/data/tutorials/language/0lg_08_basic_datatypes.md

 ### Tuples

-Here is a tuple, actually a pair.
+Here is a tuple containing two values, also known as a pair.
 ```ocaml
 # (3, 'a');;
 - : int * char = (3, 'a')